 - Notebook & Pens: A small notebook is a great travel accessory because you never know when you’ll need to jot something down.
 We like to write down addresses and confirmation numbers so we don’t have to go searching through emails.
 Moleskine Notebooks are the classic choice.

 - Guide Books: We’re still fans of guidebooks since they’re a quick and easy way to see what to check out in each location we visit.
-We’re personally fans of Rick Steves and Lonely Planet.
+We’re fans of Rick Steves and Lonely Planet.

 - Travel Towel: If you’re staying in a hotel or rental apartment you don’t need a travel towel but people staying in hostels should consider packing a quick-drying travel towel.